How To Choose The Right One For You

 If you do have mobility issues due to an injury to your leg (ankle, knee, foot) then having a knee walker can certainly take some of the pain out of the incident.
 Knee walkers are kind of like the Cadillac of mobility assistance (especially when compared with an old pair of crutches.)
 You simply place the injured leg on the pad, grab the steering wheel and push off with the other leg.
 Some might even recall some days in their youth where they rode similar scooters just for the fun of it!
 Once you get the hang of it, you can move along at a quick pace and because your weight is supported by the knee walker itself (vs. you having to bear a lot of the weight yourself when using crutches), using them is more comfortable than cumbersome.

-A cherished benefit of knee walkers is that when you are not moving, you have full use of both of your hands; when using crutches your arm mobility is always limited.
+A cherished benefit of knee walkers is that when you are not moving, you have full use of both of your hands, when using crutches your arm mobility is always limited.
 If you are trying to get a cup of coffee and carry it back to your desk, there is just not a viable way of doing that on crutches, yet with the knee scooter you could put a travel mug in the basket.

-Another benefit to the knee scooter is that it can be used in just about any weather conditions.
+Another benefit to the knee scooter is that it can be used in just about any weather condition.
 That comes in handy in Houston storms.
 It also takes a lot less effort to use, which is good in the Houston heat.
 You are a lot less likely to look like a sweat rag due to all the exuded effort of using crutches if you use a knee scooter instead.

 KNEE WALKERS – The Bad